fras/tm4c1294-hw-demo/Readme.md

 * PWM - RGB LED:
   Control the RGB LED on the Educational BoosterPack MK II using PWM.
 * I2C master:
-  - Basic read/write from/to the I2C master port 2.
+  - Basic read/write from/to the I2C master ports 0 and 2 (BoosterPack 1 and
+    2).
   - Functions to read information from the TMP006 temperature sensor and the OPT3001 ambient light sensor on the Educational BoosterPack MK II are implemented in the firmware.
-* SPI master:
+* Synchronous Serial Interface (SSI) / SPI master:
-  TODO
+  Read/write from/to the SSI  ports 2 and 3 (BoosterPack 1 and 2).
 * UART master:
   Read/write from/to the UART port 6.
 * Analog inputs: